Intrauterine growth restriction

 - Preeclampsia or eclampsia

 Congenital or chromosomal abnormalities are often associated with below-normal weight.
-Infections during pregnancy that affect the developing baby, such as rubella, cytomegalovirus, toxoplasmosis, and syphilis may also affect the weight of the developing baby.
+Infections during pregnancy that affect the developing baby, such as rubella, cytomegalovirus, toxoplasmosis, and syphilis can also affect the weight of the developing baby.

 Risk factors in the mother that may contribute to IUGR include: